taxa-network/Developer-Grant-Program-P1/README.md

 	)
 	```

 	Replace "[github_username]" with your Github username that has been verified during the registration.
-On the last line, put the path to the first file you made.
-Enter your username between the brackets.  eg. `"[username123]"`
+On the last line, put the path to the first file you made.  eg. `"username123"`
 5. Send the request by running "dev_program.py" on the command line:

 	```